interlochenarts/IEE-InterlochenOnline-Application/README.md

 `--aot` changes the build mode to 'ahead of time' so more compilation happens before the JIT compiler on the browser gets reached.

-`--output-hashing=none` makes the file names not have any hashed character sequences so we can refer to them nicely in the static resource bundles.
+`--output-hashing=none` makes the file names not have any hashed character sequences, so we can refer to them nicely in the static resource bundles.

 ## Uploading to SalesForce